 Personal Note: Good sized-portions with plenty of varieties to choose from (they even offer chicken and tofu for non-seafood folks).
 Each taco plate is served with your choice of black beans & rice, Baja rice, refried beans, spicy avocado pasta salad, Mexi-slaw, Nopalito salad, or our seasonal side.

 Price: Mix and match 2 tacos for $11 or 3 for $15.

 Personal Note: Tacos come with your choice of corn, flour, crispy tortilla shells or “protein style” in Bibb lettuce cups.
 They are served with cilantro garnish, lime wedges, tortilla slaw and your choice of beans and Mexican rice.
-I personally love the Pato Carnitas; they’re different and quite tasty (duck slow cooked in Manteca, then grilled golden brown and served with pickled onions, avocado and jalapeno tomatillo salsa.
+Try the Pato Carnitas if you’re in the mood for something a little different: duck slow cooked in Manteca, then grilled golden brown and served with pickled onions, avocado and jalapeño tomatillo salsa.

 445 South Main St., Davidson